AppliedCyberCTF/BCACTF-2.0-2021/Binex/Math Analysis.md

 ![Image](Docs/math-analysis-3.jpg)

 Now that we figured out where to store the return address it's time to get the address of the `cheat` function.
 The intended solution was to read this from the output of the binary, because it prints the address to the console, but because the binary is not hardened with `PIE` we can simply hardcode the address, making the script very straightforward.
+Running the executable once reports `For example, here's a number: 4198998.` which is `0x401256` in hex.

 ```python
 from pwn import *